persts/BBoxEE/use-cases/fine-tune-models.md

 Once the annotation process has completed, your next task is to review the bounding boxes and assign your project specific labels.

+You may need to do a few test runs and adjust your Probability Threshold to find a value that works well with your data.
+You need to find a balance between having too many false positive and false negatives.

 ## Review bounding boxes
 The demo data comes with a default bboxee_config.json file.
 This file holds your project specific labels and licensing information.
 When it comes time to annotation your own data, you will need to copy the bboxee_config.json file to the top level directory where you have stored your data and edit this file to include your project's labels.